rkillickdev/rewind/TESTING.md

                                         content_type='image/jpeg')
 ```

-I tried the following [solution](https://stackoverflow.com/questions/63476979/unit-testing-django-model-with-an-image-not-quite-understanding-simpleuploaded) which does require the use of a real image, but received the following error: `[ErrorDetail(string='Upload a valid image.
+I tried the following [solution](https://stackoverflow.com/questions/63476979/unit-testing-django-model-with-an-image-not-quite-understanding-simpleuploaded) which does not require the use of a real image, but received the following error: `[ErrorDetail(string='Upload a valid image.
 The file you uploaded was either not an image or a corrupted image.', code='invalid_image'`

-Due to the fact that I am working in a unifield project, when it came to running the tests I had to modify the following files/settings:
+Due to the fact that I am working in a unified project, when it came to running the tests I had to modify the following files/settings:

 * `rewind/urls.py`